rchadgonzales/blog-app-remix/README.md

 # Remix Crash Course (Blog App)

 This is a project from the [YouTube crash course](https://www.youtube.com/watch?v=d_BhzHVV4aQ).
 It includes the Remix Run framework.
-Building a blog app with Prisma and Sqlite.
+Building a blog app with Prisma and Sqlite as well as user authentication.

 ## Usage